Restoration Recovery outpatient addiction treatment logo

 Suboxone is prescribed only for opioid use disorder.
 If you are seeking treatment for alcohol dependence or other substances, our providers offer other evidence-based options.
 Visit our services page for a complete overview of available treatments.

 Still weighing whether this is the right path?
 Our Is Suboxone Right for Me? page walks through the decision honestly — who it fits, who it doesn’t, and how it compares to detox, abstinence-based recovery, and other MAT options.
 If you’re already leaning toward trying it but want the first-call questions answered first, see Nervous About Starting Suboxone?
-And if you’re specifically weighing daily Suboxone against the monthly Sublocade injection, our Sublocade vs. Daily Suboxone comparison lays out the head-to-head trial evidence, lifestyle tradeoffs, and insurance math.
 For a side-by-side view of all five MAT medications we offer (Suboxone, Sublocade, Brixadi, Vivitrol, Acamprosate) in two scannable tables, see our MAT Medications Compared tracker.
 For patients asking about alternatives to FDA-approved MAT — particularly ibogaine, which has been in the news after a 2026 federal executive order — we cover the current legal status, clinical evidence, and safety concerns in detail.

 Why Patients Choose Restoration Recovery

 Choosing the right clinic matters as much as choosing the right medication.
 Suboxone works — the research is clear.
-But the difference between treatment that sticks and treatment that fades has everything to do with the care surrounding the prescription.
+How well it works for you depends heavily on the clinic and the counseling around the prescription.

 Four physical clinics across Tennessee and Georgia.
 Chattanooga, Cleveland, Soddy-Daisy, and Ringgold.
 You are seeing a real provider in a real clinic — not a video call with someone you may never meet in person.

-Same-week appointments.
+Same-day appointments.
 When you are ready to begin, waiting two months is not an option.
-Most patients are seen within the same week they call.
+Most patients are seen the same day they call.

 MAT-certified providers and a CARF-accredited program.
-CARF (Commission on Accreditation of Rehabilitation Facilities) is the gold standard in addiction-treatment accreditation.
-It is a level of clinical scrutiny most outpatient clinics do not pursue.
+CARF (Commission on Accreditation of Rehabilitation Facilities) is the gold standard in addiction-treatment accreditation — a level of clinical scrutiny most outpatient clinics do not pursue.

 One of Chattanooga’s longest-running outpatient MAT clinics.
 Some of our patients have been with us for more than five years.
 Continuity matters in recovery, and so does institutional experience.

-4.5 stars across more than 40 verified Google reviews.
+4.6 stars across 49 verified Google reviews.
 Real patients writing about real experiences.
 Read a few before you call.

 Integrated counseling and behavioral health.
 Medication without counseling is only part of a treatment plan.
-We provide both, in-house, so nothing falls between the cracks.
+We provide both, in-house.
+Many patients are also managing co-occurring anxiety, depression, or trauma, which we treat alongside recovery.

 Telehealth follow-ups for established patients.
-After your first in-person evaluation, routine check-ins can happen from home — which means staying stable does not require disrupting work, family, or daily life.
+After your first in-person evaluation, routine check-ins can happen from home — the basis of our approach for working professionals who can’t take time off.

 Most major insurance plans accepted.
 TennCare, Medicaid, Medicare, and the full range of commercial carriers.
 For most patients, out-of-pocket cost is minimal to none.
 See our insurance page for the full list.